 - Forwardable mail separated by class.

-- State required perforated postage stamps and postal cards are available to university departments through the Telecommunications Office by writing a memo and charging it to your account number with an authorized fiscal agent signature.
-Find out other details by calling 581-5951.
-Please note the quantity and denomination.
+State required perforated postage stamps are available to university departments through campus Mail Services by writing a memo stating the stamp denomination, quantity and the Banner account to be charged.
+Please have an authorized fiscal agent signature on the memo.
+Find out other details by calling 581-8353.
 Postage stamps and postage meter imprints purchased with budgeted funds or any funds under the control of the University are to be used for official business purposes only.
 Personal use of such postage is a misappropriation of state funds.

 Please notify Campus Mail Services promptly of all changes in your name, your official department name or location on campus.